Phone: 240-665-6481

 Dr. Warren R. DeVries, Professor Emeritus and Dean Emeritus

-Phone: (410) 455-6767
+Phone: (410) 455-6767Office: ENGR 209

 Email: khan@umbc.edu

-Research interests: emerging materials (nanocrystalline metals and polymers), new metal alloys, constitutive modeling of finite plastic behavior at high strain rates and quasi‑static loading, and damage and failure modeling of composite materials and ceramics
+Research interests: Emerging materials (nanocrystalline metals and polymers), new metal alloys, constitutive modeling of finite plastic behavior at high strain rates and quasi‑static loading, and damage and failure modeling of composite materials and ceramics

 Dr. Uri Tasch, Professor Emeritus